 This profile variation of the samples can be attributed to the fact that EO components are known to easily convert into each other by oxidation, isomerization, cyclization, or dehydrogenation reactions induced either enzymatically or chemically, due to their structural link within the same chemical group23.

 There have been many reports about the composition of EOs from the different parts of A. Squamosa (Table 2).
-For instance, the chemical profile of EO from the leaves of A. Squamosa growing in Badagary (Nigeria) was mainly composed of (E)-Caryophyllene (38.9%), eugenol (30.2%)24.This research work aims to study the effect of the extraction factor on the volatile compounds occurring in AS.
+For instance, the chemical profile of EO from the leaves of A. Squamosa growing in Badagary (Nigeria) was mainly composed of (E)-Ccryophyllene (38.9%), eugenol (30.2%)24.This research work aims to study the effect of the extraction factor on the volatile compounds occurring in AS.
 The GC-MS method highlighted the difference in the content of the EO whether it was extracted and conserved in the refrigerator or preserved in the leaves.
 The chemical composition of EOs and plant secondary metabolites, in general, is affected by different abiotic factors, namely climate, growing conditions, or harvest time are the most studied25.

 Table 2: Major components of Leaves from Annona species essential oils reported from some regions of the world